Relationships to Pursue in Your 20s

 An adventure buddy

 There is merit in finding somebody open to boundless spontaneity.
 Being in your 20s gives you financial freedom and independence to, by all means, have fun.
 It’s time to get out of your comfort zone and explore uncharted territory; what better way to achieve this than with a companion?
-This individual will allow you to see new parts of home—and the world, even—through cultural immersions, creative events, plus professional conferences.
+This individual will allow you to see new parts of home—and the world, even—through cultural immersions, creative events, plus professional conferences (after lockdown, of course).
 Traverse your way through the school of life and learn valuable lessons you won’t find anywhere else.

 Bonus: Have a healthy relationship with your parents